 In parallel to to work using human induced pluripotent stem cells, we have also established a transfected cell based assay to detect antibodies against the nodal and paranodal proteins neurofascin-155, neurofascin-140/186, contactin-1 and Caspr1, known to be associated with certain subtypes of CIDP and combined central and peripheral demyelination (CCPD).
 These are now available for clinical testing.

 The request form, which should be emailed to us in parallel ago any samples being sent, is available for download below.

-Please note, the request from and instructions for sending these samples will shortly be available via the OUH NHS Immunology website (https://www.ouh.nhs.uk/immunology/) and will then be linked to from this site.
+Please note, the request from and instructions for sending these samples are now available via the OUH NHS Immunology website.

 - Request form for nodal / paranodal antibody testing